-Army and served with the 8th Division.
-At the start of the Paciic War, he was transfered to the 32nd Division and embarked from San Francisco
+Earl Robert Kindig was born April 11, 1915 in Iowa.
+In 1939, he joined the U. S. Army and was commissioned as an officer and served with the 8th Division.
+At the start of the Pacific War, he was transfered to the 32nd Division and embarked from San Francisco

 in September, 1942, to the Southwest Pacific Theater.
 Assigned to the 120th Field Artillery Battalion, he fought a Buna.
 Next, Kindig became the Commanding Officer (C.O.) of the 121st Field Artillery Battalion,

 32nd Infantry Division.

 On February 7, 1944 took off as a passenger aboard L-4A Grasshopper 43-29071 on a reconnaissance mission at 1:00pm approximately

 eighteen miles southeast of Saidor.
 Major Kindig, unsatisfied